SuperOfficeDocs/superoffice-docs/docs/en/request/learn/external-document.md

 description: Work with external documents and files
 author: Kirsti Aakerholt
 so.date: 07.05.2023
-keywords: request, document, external, file so.topic: howto so.audience: person so.audience.tooltip: SuperOffice Service
+keywords: request, document, external, file, knowledge base so.topic: howto so.audience: person so.audience.tooltip: SuperOffice Service
 language: en
 ---

-# Work with external documents/files (knowledge base)
+# Work with external documents (knowledge base)

 You can add files to make them available to anyone using SuperOffice CRM, including unregistered customers.
-Files you upload to the knowledge base are available when you write the content of messages and mailings to send to a customer.
+Files you upload to the knowledge base are available when you answer customer requests and create mailings.

-This applies, for example, when you use the **Message** tab when [answering requests][1].
-Here you can enter text in the same way as in a word processor.
+For example, when [answering requests][1], you can enter text in the **Message** tab the same way as in a word processor.
 You can also insert images by clicking the **Image** button on the toolbar, but in that case the image must have already been uploaded to **External documents**.
 When the message is sent, links will be generated to files under **External documents**.
 The same applies when, for example, you create reply templates and SuperOffice Marketing messages.

 ## View file